utopia-foss/dantro/doc/integrating.rst

 Once invoked, the logger output will show the progress of the plotting procedure.
 It will show that a plot named ``random_walk`` is created for each of the simulations, as specified in the plot configuration.
-This is using the :py:class:`~dantro.plot_creators.pcr_psp.UniversePlotCreator`, which is capable of detecting the parameter space and which uses the capabilities of the :py:class:`~dantro.plot_mngr.PlotManager` to generate multiple plots.
+This is using the :py:class:`~dantro.plot.creators.psp.UniversePlotCreator`, which is capable of detecting the parameter space and which uses the capabilities of the :py:class:`~dantro.plot_mngr.PlotManager` to generate multiple plots.

 .. hint::